Location : Nobéré, South Central Region, Burkina Faso – 28 villages

 This program highlights the importance of the participatory approach of beneficiaries.
 Special emphasis is placed on women’s involvement as a force of change within their family and community and on their role in preserving resources.

 Morija’s objective is to help reach by 2030 the Sustainable Development Goals set by UN in 2015.
-With the Colibri Program, Morija responds to four of these SDGs.
+With the Colibri Program, Morija meets four of these SDGs.

 Eliminate poverty in all its forms and around the world.